 Soloman Trail Runners are my go-to for good support without straying into bulky hiking boot territory.

-While everyone thinks it rains 24/7 in Seattle, it doesn’t!
+While everyone thinks it rains 24/7 in Seattle, there isn’t that much rain!
 And when the sun is out, it’s pretty darn bright and beautiful – especially as it reflects off Lake Union or Elliott Bay while you’re sightseeing in Seattle.

 Seattle owes a lot to its grunge roots.
 Without the likes of Nirvana and other rock artists with their dirty audio quality, greasy hair, and plaid shirts, Seattle wouldn’t have its reputation as a cultural destination.

 Channel that cultural influence with long-sleeve plaid shirts, like this one; it fits perfectly with the casual city vibes of Seattle.
-Or, if you’re less about grunge, pretend to be a mountain man (or woman) since Seattle is surrounded by mountains!
+Or, if you’re less about grunge, pretend to be an Instagram outdoor-glam influencer, since Seattle is surrounded by mountains!

 7. Leather Jacket

 When I first saw Get Him to the Greek, I thought the jabs about plaid and leather jackets being the ‘Seattle wardrobe’ were a joke.
 Then I moved to Seattle and found myself sporting a leather jacket daily!

-A leather jacket is a good choice if you’re a culture vulture and planning to enjoy Seattle’s music scene during your trip.
+A leather light jacket is a good choice if you’re a culture vulture and planning to enjoy Seattle’s music scene during your trip.
 It also makes you look cool, of course!

 Seattle is very environmentally friendly, and this means you can’t just go and find single-use plastics anywhere you want.
 Seattle has banned several of the single-use plastics you might commonly find while traveling – yay, Seattle! ??

 Seattle is a pretty darn picturesque city, and you’re going to want to capture your experiences – whether that’s the rotating glass floor of the Space Needle or the flying fish of Pike Place Market.